Corteil/PiMag_Tiny_The_Robot/README.md

 Chassis design has been updated to Version 1.1: wheelbase increased by 10mm.

-3d files of "Tiny" created by Richard Hayler aka @rdhayler on the twiter
+3d files of "Tiny" created by Richard Hayler aka @rdhayler on the twiter.
+Richard used a fill density of 20% with PLA filament

    lineFollowing.py added